 The city is sparse, between outcrops of development there is sand; some for just a block, at other times all the way back into the desert.
 New developments are zoned along the islands that run up the coast – Yas is the entertainment island, Saadiyat the cultural island – but here, in the city centre, the dominant architecture was built in the 8os and 9os.

 Born in Wales and based in London, Nick Seaton studied architecture before becoming a photographer.
-He now writes, photographs and produces moving-image work for editorial and commercial clients.
+He is interested in the formal tonal and textural qualities of the material world, and views his own photography as a sculptural, alchemical act.